Muslim convert alleged to have been part of IS cell admits terrorism charges

 Ms Masaad, from Holloway, north London, was stopped at Heathrow Airport on January 16 2014 as she was about to board a flight to Istanbul with 20,000 euros stuffed inside her tights.

-The prosecution alleged the money raised in the UK was destined to support Davis’s terrorist cause in Syria.
+The prosecution alleged the money, raised in the UK, was destined to support Davis’ terrorist cause in Syria.

 Following El-Wahabi’s arrest in London, police uncovered a stash of terrorist propaganda said to have been left behind by Davis when he went to Syria.